IBM/data-prep-kit/doc/quick-start/quick-start.md

 # Quick Start for Data Prep Kit
 Here we provided short examples of various uses of the Data Prep Kit.
+Most users who want to jump right in can use standard pip install to deploy one of the followings to their virtual python environment:

+- Deploy the latest release of the data prep toolkit library

+`pip install data-prep-toolkit`

+or
+-  deploy the latest releases of the data prep toolkit library and all python transforms

+`pip install data-prep-toolkit-transforms`

+or
+-  deploy the latest releases of the data prep toolkit library, all python transforms and all ray transforms

+`pip install data-prep-toolkit-transforms-ray`

 ## Running transforms